AVTpepper/barbershop_booking/README.md

 # barbershop_booking
-An application for booking a haricut
+An application for booking a haircut